MicrosoftDocs/fabric-docs/docs/real-time-analytics/jupyter-notebook.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 Notebooks are both readable documents containing data analysis descriptions and results as well as executable documents which can be run to perform data analysis.
-In this article, you'll learn how to use a Jupyter notebook to run advanced queries and visualizations from data in a KQL Database.
-This tutorial uses pre-created datasets and notebooks in both the Real-time Analytics and the Data Engineering environments in [!INCLUDE [product-name](../includes/product-name.md)].
+In this article, you learn how to use a Jupyter notebook to run advanced queries and visualizations from data in a KQL Database.
+This tutorial uses precreated datasets and notebooks in both the Real-time Analytics and the Data Engineering environments in [!INCLUDE [product-name](../includes/product-name.md)].
 For more information on notebooks, see [How to use [!INCLUDE [product-name](../includes/product-name.md)] notebooks](../data-engineering/how-to-use-notebook.md).

-Specifically, you'll learn how to:
+Specifically, you learn how to:

 > [!div class="checklist"]
 >